kellan/laughingmeme/_posts/asides/2003-09-15-skype-voip-from-the-makers-of-kazaa.md

 ---
 id: 1722
-title: 'Skype:  VoIP from the maker&#8217;s of Kazaa'
+title: 'Skype:  VoIP from the makers of Kazaa'
 date: '2003-09-15T04:14:19+00:00'
 author: Kellan
 layout: post